Who will be eligible? Recommendations for reform in the leasehold sector

 Individual freehold acquisition of houses

 The right for an individual to acquire the freehold of their house is overly complex.
-The qualification criteria are archaic and the information required to instigate a claim can be difficult to obtain.
+The qualification criteria is archaic and the information required to instigate a claim can be difficult to obtain.
 Unbelievably, the definition of what is a ‘house’ is still unclear.

 - New ‘residential unit’ concept will avoid the ambiguity of applying the definition of a ‘house’.